PyO3/setuptools-rust/README.rst

    :param bool quiet: Does not echo cargo's output. default is False

    :param bool debug: Controls whether --debug or --release is passed to cargo.
+If set to
+                      None then build type is auto-detect.
+Inplace build is debug build otherwise release.
+Default: None